zhihanyang2022/gender-audio-classification/README.md

 - Create a new directory.
 - Clone this project (as an independent folder) inside that directory.
 - Clone [AudioMNIST](https://github.com/soerenab/AudioMNIST) (as an independent folder) inside that directory.
-- Install Python packages: tqdm, numpy, scipy, librosa, scikit-image, pytorch, fastai.
+- Install Python packages: sounddevice (for recording wav), tqdm (for progress), numpy, scipy, librosa, scikit-image, pytorch, fastai.
 - This project is written in jupyter notebooks.

 ## Folder structure